Please see message below regarding an important update to the Doris O'Donnell Fellowship.

-Doris O'Donnell Innovations in Investigative Reporting Fellowship
+Doris O'Donnell Innovations in Investigative Journalism Fellowship

 Meet the Judging Panel

-- David Folkenflik, a media correspondent for NPR News, and host and editor of On Point from NPR and WBUR, Boston’s NPR station.
+A media correspondent for NPR News, and host and editor of On Point from NPR and WBUR, Boston’s NPR station.
 His stories and analyses are broadcast throughout NPR’s newsmagazines, including All Things Considered, Morning Edition and Here & Now.

 About Doris O’Donnell